Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Refined Barrier-like Conditions

 \section{Refined Barrier-like Conditions}

-This section presents new barrier-like conditions for establishing upper bounds on finite-time safety probabilities for discrete-time systems and lower bounds on reach–avoid probabilities for continuous-time systems.
-A theoretical comparison with existing conditions is also provided.
+This section presents barrier-like conditions for upper bounds on finite-time safety (discrete-time systems) and lower bounds on reach–avoid probabilities (continuous-time systems), along with a theoretical comparison to existing results.